 While you’re getting treatment, it’s essential to show up for every appointment.
 Your doctors will monitor your progress and determine when you no longer require medical intervention.
 Some people make a full recovery, while others must face the reality of ongoing medical problems.
 If the dog bite left you with permanent damage, you might need continual physical therapy to improve your limited mobility or pain management.

-Another critical step to take following a dog attack is to hire a St. Louis dog bite injury lawyer.
-At OnderLaw, LLC , we’re familiar with laws regarding dog bite cases and how to handle the legal process.
+Another critical step to take following a dog attack is to hire a capable dog bite lawyer in St. Louis.
+At OnderLaw, we’re familiar with laws regarding dog bite cases and how to handle the legal process.
 You shouldn’t have to worry about the deadlines associated with filing a lawsuit, where to find relevant evidence proving fault, or how to negotiate with an insurance company for a fair settlement amount.
 We can handle all of that on your behalf so you can focus on getting your life back on track.

 You might come across evidence you don’t even realize is evidence.
 Be sure not to dispose of any documents associated with your case.
 That includes billing statements, medical records, prescription receipts, and even insurance company letters.
 We could potentially use these to show that your actions didn’t cause the attack and that someone else should be held liable for your expenses.

-After you hire us to take on your case, we will begin our work by investigating what happened.
+After you hire us to take on your dog bite case, our dedicated team of attorneys in St. Louis will begin our work by investigating what happened.
 We have the necessary resources to confirm available insurance coverage, track down witnesses, and find substantial evidence proving who’s responsible for the incident.
 The set of circumstances associated with your situation will ultimately determine what kind of evidence we need, but that could include: